martanne/vis/README.md

-    t{char}  (till before next occurrence of char to the right) F{char}  (to next occurrence of char to the left) T{char}  (till before next occurrence of char to the left) /{text}  (to next match of text in forward direction) ?{text}  (to next match of text in backward direction)
+    t{char}  (till before next occurrence of char to the right) F{char}  (to next occurrence of char to the left) T{char}  (till before next occurrence of char to the left) ;        (repeat last to/till movement)
+    ,        (repeat last to/till movement but in opposite direction) /{text}  (to next match of text in forward direction) ?{text}  (to next match of text in backward direction)